YaoMarkMu/comp8301_group1_project/README.md

 This project is build by MU Yao, CHEN runjian, XU Peng, and JIN sheng.

-The contribution of evey group menber is qual.
+The contribution of evey group member is qual.

 ## Installation